 The Pope has expressed his “shame” over the French sex-abuse scandal.

-After the scope of the situation was laid plain in a devastating report, Pope Francis voiced his personal guilt as well as the Church’s shame at the sexual abuse of minors by French Catholic clergy.
+After the scope of the situation was laid plain in a scathing report, Pope Francis expressed personal shame at the sexual exploitation of minors by French Catholic clergy.

+An independent tribunal stated on Tuesday that since 1950, French Catholic clergy have sexually molested about 216,000 children, a “massive phenomenon” that has been hidden behind a “veil of silence.”

+The 2,500-page study emerged after a year-long investigation of the Catholic Church’s handling of abuse allegations and convictions around the world.

 During his weekly audience at the Vatican, he remarked, “I wish to express my grief and pain for the trauma they have undergone.”

-“And also my humiliation, our shame, my shame for the Church’s unwillingness to put them at the center of its concerns for far too long.
+“And also my humiliation, our shame, my shame for the Church’s incapacity to put them at the center of its concerns for far too long.”

-“I pray, and we all pray together – glory to you, Lord, and disgrace to us.
-Now is the time to be ashamed.”

-An independent tribunal stated on Tuesday that since 1950, French Catholic clergy have sexually molested about 216,000 youngsters, a “massive problem” that has been hidden by a “veil of silence.”

 When Francis was elected Pope in 2013, one of the major problems he faced was dealing with the flood of news regarding clergy sexual abuse.